argmaxml/recsplain/docs/source/init-schema.rst

 - ``type``: the type of encoder to use for checking similarity for this feature
 - ``weight``: the relative importance the system should attribute to this feature in the similarity check

-Unlke the filters, the encoders are not hard filters and therefore do not play a role in creating the partitions.
+Unlike the filters, the encoders are not hard filters and therefore do not play a role in creating the partitions.

 Instead, the encoders are used when the user searches by item or user to find similar items.